bioinformaticsdotca/IDE_2023/module7/module7_phylodynamics_practical.md

 - Ancestral state reconstruction to identify where this took place

-- Testing for signatures of relaxed or intensified selection amongst the deer-associated lineage.

 Now the big caveat here is that a lot of these analyses (including some of the more classic epidemiological parameter estimation phylodynamics) are typically done using a Bayesian framework such as [BEAST](http://www.beast2.org/).
 However, given these can be quite challenging logistically to run in the context of a practical.
 To this end, we are instead going to focus on the more "quick and dirty" maximum likelihood approaches using mostly tools designed for the scale of data SARS-CoV-2 genomics brought.